Tyson Fury: Other ventures

 In September 2019, Penguin Random House imprint Century secured the publishing rights to Fury's autobiography, titled Behind the Mask: My Autobiography.
 It was released on 14 November 2019 and reached the number-one bestseller position on Amazon with 24 hours of its release.
+His second book, entitled The Furious Method, was published in 2020.
+A self-help book, it is "full of inspirational advice for readers on how we can all improve our physical and mental health".
+The book was a commercial success, and is a Sunday Times bestseller.

 Fury appeared in a four-part ITV documentary named Meet the Furys, which followed the Fury family while Tyson was preparing to fight in Las Vegas for the first time.
 ITV later commissioned another documentary about Fury, titled Tyson Fury: The Gypsy King, which showed Fury and his family during the build-up to the Wilder rematch.
+A Netflix series about Fury and his family, At Home with the Furys, was released on 16 August 2023.

 Known for his habit of impromptu singing, Fury regularly gained media attention for singing songs in the boxing ring after matches and during promotional events.
 In 2019, Fury appeared as a guest vocalist on English singer-songwriter Robbie Williams' studio album The Christmas Present, for the song "Bad Sharon".
+On 11 November 2022, Fury released a cover of "Sweet Caroline" as a single to raise money for the men's mental health charity, Talk Club.

 Fury has expressed an interest in competing in mixed martial arts.
 In November 2019, he had a training session with Darren Till, who said there is a 70% chance that Fury will compete in MMA.
 Fury also mentioned that Conor McGregor has offered to train him should he crossover to MMA.

-In November 2020, Fury's second book entitled The Furious Method was published.
-A self-help book, it is "full of inspirational advice for readers on how we can all improve our physical and mental health".
-The book was a commercial success, and is a Sunday Times bestseller.

-In February 2022, Fury launched a new range of energy drinks named Furocity Energy to rival market leaders Red Bull and Monster Energy.
+On 16 February 2022, Fury launched a new range of energy drinks named Furocity Energy to rival market leaders Red Bull and Monster Energy.
+He has since released Furocity ice lollies, energy gum, and protein bars.

-In August 2022, Fury and Netflix announced that a new multi-part documentary featuring Fury and his family had begun production with the working title "At Home With The Furys."

-On 11 November 2022, Fury released his first official single, a version of "Sweet Caroline".
-All proceeds raised from the single are to go to men's mental health charity, Talk Club.
+Fury signed a sponsorship deal with local club Morecambe FC before their 2022–23 League One campaign, with the Gypsy King brand appearing on the team's shorts.
+Fury has displayed interest in purchasing the club.
+In the north east corner of the club's main stadium is a two-storey building which houses the Tyson Fury Foundation, and a gym which Fury purchased in August 2020.
+Fury said of the foundation (which houses boxing, football and rugby facilities) that "It's giving the next Tyson Fury or the next Wayne Rooney the chance that we had."
+He also owns the fenced-off 3G pitches neighbouring the stadium.